JackieW001/Essenger/README.md

   `sudo apt-get install libssl-dev`

-If you are on MacOS and run into an ssl or tls error, use the 3110 virtual environment, since it provides a clean OCaml environment, and download the previous packages.
+If you fun into an ssl or tls error, please use the 3110 virtual environment, since it provides a clean environment, and download OCaml and repeat the steps above.

 Once you have downloaded the required packages, run `make essenger` to run Essenger.
 Please ignore the warnings.
 Have fun chatting!

+If you are looking around in server.ml please ignore the red squigglies.
+We think the merlin file doesn't recognize the cohttp-lwt-unix package yet the program runs perfectly fine.